Bar

 Long Thomas, spirit merchant

-Parkinson Thos., victualer, George and Dragon
+Parkinson Thos., victualer, George & Dragon

 Prince John, Sen., victualer, Ship Inn